California's Existing E-waste Recycling Laws

 - For 2008, the recycling rate for covered electronics was 58%, almost triple from 2006, when the recovery rate was at 29%.

 - Since enactment of SB 20, more than 600 recycling locations have been established statewide, and more than 30 approved recyclers.

-- This program has contributed to the recovery and recycling of more than 915 million pounds of Covered Electronic Devices, since the program's inception.
+- This program has contributed to the recovery and recycling of more than 2 BILLION pounds of Covered Electronic Devices, since the program's inception.

 AB 2901 (Pavley, 2004) Cell Phone Takeback and Recycling